Outward Bound Singapore: History

 Initially named the Outward Bound School of Singapore, it was founded by then Minister of the Interior and Defence, Goh Keng Swee at Pulau Ubin in Singapore in 1967.
 OBSS was initially managed by the People's Association (PA) before the Ministry of the Interior and Defence took over to use it as a facility to prepare young men for compulsory national service.

 In April 1991, OBSS was returned to the People's Association and was renamed Outward Bound Singapore.
 The number of participants has grown since 1991 and it is currently the largest Outward Bound centre worldwide.
 Secondary school students are strongly encouraged to attend a week's programme at Outward Bound Singapore's Pulau Ubin centre.
 The programme can be conducted indoor or outdoor, depending on the weather conditions.
 Over the years, OBS has evolved to play a more active role in community building through its OBS Alumni & the Leadership & Service Award.
 OBS has also partnered with overseas Outward Bound centres such as Oman & South Africa to provide more global programmes for youths.
 Recently announced at the Singapore Youth Conference 2014, OBS was restructured to be part of the new strengthened National Youth Council (NYC) Autonomous Agency.
 As one of the National Youth Developer, OBS will co-drive the national youth volunteer programme, Youth Corps Singapore with NYC.

-Outward Bound Philosophy
+Outward Bound philosophy

-The Outward Bound philosophy is summarised by co-founder, Kurt Hahn, as "The aim of education is to impel people into value-forming experiences, to ensure the survival of these qualities: an enterprising curiosity, an indefatigable spirit, tenacity in pursuit, readiness for sensible self, and above all, compassion."
+Outward Bound programmes are based on the educational philosophy developed by German educator Kurt Hahn, one of the founders of the international Outward Bound movement.
+Hahn described the aim of education as developing qualities such as curiosity, perseverance, self-discipline and compassion through experiential learning.

-The development-by-challenge' approach combats the Six Declines of Modern Youth to produce positive psychological and social outcomes.
-Outward Bound programmes are designed to empower people with self-awareness, responsibility, perseverance, interpersonal skills, confidence, compassion and the ability to create positive impact for the community.
-Programmes follow the Outward Bound process model:
+OBS programmes use an outdoor adventure-based learning approach involving activities such as expedition trekking, kayaking and ropes courses.
+The programmes are intended to develop teamwork, leadership and resilience among participants.